 When you’re collecting information from viewers, such as their email addresses, video security is crucial.

-Advanced privacy and security features such as password-protected streaming, referrer restrictions, and AES encryption protect your content and your prospects’ information safe from hackers and thieves.
+Advanced privacy and security features such as password-protected streaming, and referrer restrictions protect your content and your prospects’ information safe from hackers and thieves.

 Live Video Recording